 You calculate the decline in value and adjustable value of a depreciating asset from the asset's start time independently of your use of the depreciating asset for a taxable purpose.
-However, your deduction for the decline in value is reduced to the extent your use of the asset is for other than a taxable purpose - see Decline in value of a depreciating asset used for other than a taxable purpose on page 8.
-Your deduction may also be reduced if the depreciating asset is a leisure facility or boat even though the asset is used, or installed ready for use, for a taxable purpose - see Decline in value of leisure facilities and boats on page 9.
+However, your deduction for the decline in value is reduced to the extent that your use of the asset is for a non-taxable purpose - see Decline in value of a depreciating asset used for a non-taxable purpose on page 8.
+Your deduction may also be reduced if the depreciating asset is a leisure facility or boat even though the asset is used, or installed ready for use, for a taxable purpose - see Decline in value of leisure facilities on page 8, and Decline in value of boats on page 9.